In Jesus, the original limited land promise to Abraham encompasses the entire creation – 2 Peter 3:10-14.

 Foundational to the biblical idea of redemption is the promise to Abraham of a land inheritance for his offspring.
 Though originally confined to the small territory of Canaan, implicit in the covenant promise was a future fulfillment that would encompass all nations and the entire earth, if not the whole Cosmos – (“So shall be blessed in you all the families of the earth”).

 If anyone fails to keep the words of the book, he will be excluded from citizenship in the city of New Jerusalem – Revelation 22:6-21.

 Continue reading EPILOGUE – REVELATION

-In the preceding section, the city of New Jerusalem was unveiled with its massive dimensions – It will take more than a tiny remnant of “saints” to populate it – Next, John sees the “city” populated with an innumerable multitude of redeemed men and women from every nation, including from among the “kings of the earth.”
+In the preceding section, “New Jerusalem” with its massive dimensions was unveiled.
+It will take far more than a tiny remnant of “saints” to populate it.
+Now, John sees the “city” populated with the “innumerable multitude” of the redeemed from every nation and ethnic group, including many from among the “kings of the earth.”

 Continue reading NEW JERUSALEM INHABITED

-Continue reading NEW JERUSALEM DESCENDS
+Continue reading DESCENT OF NEW JERUSALEM

 Continue reading BEGINNING OF THE NEW CREATION